Graduate Certificate of Arts and Cultural Management

 Opportunities also exist within the private leisure, arts management and marketing companies.

-To satisfy the requirements of the Graduate Certificate a student must complete 4 credit points comprising 2 credit points of core units and 2 credit points of elective units.
+To satisfy the requirements of the Graduate Certificate a student must complete 4 credit points of core units.

 Students may undertake this course full time only if they commence in Trimester 1.